Alternative Health Care

 "Is it moral, ethical, legal?"

-The prevailing misconception held by most people -- IF they even know about the other healing professions, such as Chiropractic, Homeopathy, Naturopathy, Osteopathy, Acupuncture, Herbal "medicine", Massage therapy and others -- is that a Chiropractor, Homeopath, Naturopath, Osteopath, Acupuncturist, or Herbalist is not a "real doctor".
-In many states of the U.S. however, most of these professionals must be licensed by a state board and therefore not only be college graduates, but also finish their profession's equivalent of Med School.
+The prevailing misconception held by most people -- IF they even know about the other healing professions -- is that a Chiropractor, Homeopath, Naturopath, Osteopath, Acupuncturist, or Herbalist is not a "real doctor".
+In most states of the U.S. however, many of these professionals must be licensed by a state board and therefore not only be college graduates, but also finish their profession's equivalent of "Med School".
 Futhermore, many of them reportedly spend more classroom time studying the anatomy and physiology of the human body than most medical students.

 What the latter spend most of their time studying is described by several regular and medical dictionaries as well as the Association of American Medical Colleges (AAMC), the American Medical Association (AMA) and the Accreditation Council for Graduate Medical Education (ACGME) as "allopathic medicine".

 Other terms that have been proposed include: conventional medicine, Western medicine, evidence-based medicine, clinical medicine, scientific medicine, regular medicine, mainstream medicine, standard medicine, orthodox medicine, and authoritarian medicine.
-And while "medicine" is broadly defined in most dictionaries as "the art of preventing or curing disease" or "the science concerned with disease in all its relations" (which actually defines "pathology" - Gr. "pathos" = suffering and "ology" or "logia" = study of), Stedman's Medical Dictionary quite logically, correctly and simply lists the actual current customary use of the word first: (medi-sin) A drug.
+And while "medicine" is broadly defined in most dictionaries as "the art of preventing or curing disease" or "the science concerned with disease in all its relations" (which actually defines "pathology" - Gr. "pathos" = suffering and "ology" or "logia" = study of), Stedman's Medical Dictionary quite logically, correctly and simply lists the actual current customary use of the word first: "(med-i-sin) A drug".

 Is It Safe?

-[ Please Click Here To Continue ]
+Please Click Here To Continue

 Butting Heads, Are We?